Is Demineralized Water The Same As Deionized Water

 Another advantage of deionized water is its high electrical resistance.
 This makes it useful in electrical systems and components, as deionized water will not conduct electricity like regular tap water does.
 It can also be used in cooling systems for computers and other electronic equipment, as its lack of mineral content prevents the buildup of scale or other deposits that can interfere with the cooling process.

-See also Is Distilled The Same As Deionized Water
+See also Is Distilled And Deionized Water The Same Thing

 Deionized water also has a number of medical benefits.
 It can be used to make sterile solutions for medical procedures such as dialysis, and it can also be used to flush wounds or perform irrigation treatments on patients with certain conditions such as cystic fibrosis.
 In addition, deionized water can be used as a rinsing agent during dental procedures to ensure that no bacteria or debris remains on the teeth or gums after treatment.